bchaindeveloper/sushiman/README.md

-# My Porfolio Website
+# Sushiman

 This is a mock sushi resturant page made with HTML & CSS.
+The website is confgured to use on either desktop or mobile devices.

 ## Motivation: